Jase's Benefit for a Cure for Canavan Disease

 We were soon connected with a Facebook page of families that had affected children.
 They became our friends and our support.
 They helped us with the hardest of questions; “How could this happen?”
 “We aren’t Jewish!”
 “Did we just get struck by lightning?”
 Our new Canavan family quickly welcomed us with open arms and shared with us a non-profit organization called the National Tay-Sachs and Allied Diseases Association (NTSAD).
 NTSAD gave us hope and direction, but with every effort, every drug, every doctor, every trial, the inevitable happened.
 On August 14th, that same year, our sweet baby boy passed in his sleep curled up between Mommy and Daddy.

 NTSAD immediately reached out to us with comforting words.
 They were God sent at such a tragic time in our lives.
 We stayed in contact with them over the next few months and decided to attend our first Annual NTSAD Family Conference.
 There we poured our hearts out to people we didn’t know, but would soon become our adopted family.
 Words cannot express the feeling of being surrounded by people that know exactly what you are going through.
 It felt safe, secure, and comfortable.
 There was no judgment, only hugs and words of encouragement.

 I quickly got involved with fundraising and family outreach committees as I was full of hope and determination to live out my little boy’s legacy.

-We are approaching our Sixth Annual Jase’s Cure for Canavan benefit on September 10th.
+We are approaching our Seventh Annual Jase’s Cure for Canavan benefit on September 8th.
 With each dollar we raise and every family that I can comfort, a little bit of my pain goes away.
 I have been blessed with a family that I did not ask to be a part, but will cherish and love forever!